michael-lutz/divide-and-conquer/README.md

+---
-# Transformer Depth Unlocks $2^n$ Effective Context Size with Divide and Conquer
+title: Transformer Depth Unlocks $2^n$ Effective Context Size with Divide and Conquer
+author: Michael Lutz
+date: July 10, 2025
+---
 When discussing bottlenecks in transformer context size, we typically focus on position embeddings, the quadratic complexity of attention, and memory constraints.
 But there's a subtler, equally important limitation hidden in plain sight: the depth of recursive reasoning.

 Let's start with a fun brain teaser.
 In the codebase below, a segfault occurs downstream of function `f1035()`.
 Which function caused the bug?